ivoysey/agdademo/patter.md

 a confession
 ------------

-it's a little hard for me to see why this is the right lemma other than it comes up and i can prove it. but i can motivate it with a confession: this proof was about a hundred lines longer until late last week.
+it's a little hard for me to say why this is the right lemma other than it comes up and we happen to be able to prove it. but i can motivate it with a
+confession: this proof was about a hundred lines longer until late last week.

-the intuition i have for why this works comes from thinking about that crummy picture. look at it and you'll see that there is a *specific* list that these things agree on.
+the intuition i have for why this theorem is true at all comes from thinking about that crummy picture. look at it and you'll see that there is a *specific* list that these things agree on.

 that is to say, `foldr` and `foldl` don't just apply `f` to the elements of their arguments in different orders, they do so in _exactly the opposite